caltechlibrary/cold/development_notes.md

 Notification of the requestor is done via email, the email would include a link back to where the report can be retrieved.
 Reports would be "cleaned" up after a fixed period of time (e.g. every few days).

 This reports model would use one page for UI.
 It would have a web form to request a report and show a list of available reports and their status.

+The report running can be implemented as a script or batch file.
+It needs to be able to retrieve the list of reports to run, run them and then update the report records with the new status.
+Each report request uses an UUID for uniquely identifying the request.

+The report runner needs to be able to allow for both short and long running reports without blocking the queue.
+It should restrict how many reports can process at once so as to minimize the impact on the system.
+Since the report.

+A simplification in the runner would be to initaiate the report providing the report program with options, an email contact (if set) and the report's UUID.
+The report program would be responsible for notifying the email address with the link based on what the runner had set.

+Completed reports would be needed after the UUID with an file extension based on the content type (e.g. CSV for text/csv, Markdown for text/markdown).